Parametric Shortest Paths in a Linearly Interpolated Graph: Data Structures and the Algorithm

-In \lnintref{findle}{base-startif}{base-endif}, we consider the base case, where the shortest paths at $s$ is also a shortest path at $t$.
-By \thmref{samesp} in \appendref{proofs}, we are done.
+In \lnintref{findle}{base-startif}{base-endif}, we consider the base case, where $\shortest{s}$ is also a shortest path at $t$.
+By the corresponding theorem in the full version~\cite{sriraman2026parametric}, we are done.
 Otherwise, we consider the graphs of the cost functions and compute their intersection in \lnref{findle}{intersection}; see \figref{lower-envelope}.

 Then, we can consider the two cost functions $\cost{\lambda}{\shortest{s}} $ and $\cost{\lambda}{\shortest{t}}$.
 So long as their slopes are not equal, we can solve for their intersection point $r$.